Cimpress-MCP/cxflow-ecs-example/README.md

 In order to deploy a fully functional CxFlow cluster you need the following:

  1. A Route53 hosted zone in AWS
+ 2. An S3 bucket for your VPC flow logs
- 2. An AKeyless AWS dynamic secret provider that will give Gitlab the necessary permissions for pushing images/secrets to SSM parameter store
+ 3. An AKeyless AWS dynamic secret provider that will give Gitlab the necessary permissions for pushing images/secrets to SSM parameter store
- 3. A Checkmarx server
+ 4. A Checkmarx server
- 4. A Checkmarx user for CxFlow to login as
+ 5. A Checkmarx user for CxFlow to login as
- 5. A Gitlab token for CxFlow to use to post comments on Merge Requests
+ 6. A Gitlab token for CxFlow to use to post comments on Merge Requests
- 6. A Gitlab web-hook token
+ 7. A Gitlab web-hook token
- 7. The above secrets stored as static secrets in AKeyless
+ 8. The above secrets stored as static secrets in AKeyless
- 8. The [container repository](https://github.com/Cimpress-MCP/cxflow-container) deployed in Gitlab, which is responsible for building the CxFlow container and populating some SSM parameters
+ 9. The [container repository](https://github.com/Cimpress-MCP/cxflow-container) deployed in Gitlab, which is responsible for building the CxFlow container and populating some SSM parameters
- 9. A clone of this repository, which uses the [cxflow-ecs cluster repository](https://github.com/Cimpress-MCP/cxflow-container) as a Terraform module to create the cluster infrastructure
+ 10. A clone of this repository, which uses the [cxflow-ecs cluster repository](https://github.com/Cimpress-MCP/cxflow-container) as a Terraform module to create the cluster infrastructure

 In terms of actually building this from scratch I suggest the following order of operations: